Learning resources for adults

 Learn a new language with Duolingo.
 Free, bite-size lessons that feel more like a game than a textbook, and that's by design: Learning is easier when you're having fun.

 Italian with Agata

 “My Italian courses are fast and furious.”
-Agata offers beginner to advance courses on Italian for one to one lessons or group classes.
+Agata offers beginner to advance courses in Italian.
+One to one lessons or group classes are also available.